-The impact of material use, transformation and new material development on product life cycles, and in the management of resources, is an important focus within this component.
-This will help develop a robust technological understanding of sustainability as it relates to justifiable resource management, length of designedfor life cycle, and recognition of disposal issues as key factors for consideration in product design decisions.
+Understanding the impact of material selection, evaluation and innovation on a technological product's design, development, maintenance and disposal is an important focus within this component.
+This will help develop robust technological understandings of sustainability as it relates to justifiable resource management, designed-for life cycle, and disposal issues as key factors for consideration in product design decisions.
 For example, the products associated with iTunes, and the ways music can now be downloaded digitally, has resulted in a significant shift in resource issues surrounding compact disc and digital technology, particularly in terms of packaging and marketing requirements.
 The potential function of new products associated with the storage and transmission of music rests upon the properties of the new materials that have been developed.